kshlsa/fortress/docs/users/wallets/keplr.md

 # Keplr

-Connect your Keplr wallet with Torque {synopsis}
+Connect your Keplr wallet with Fortress {synopsis}

 ## Pre-requisite Readings